 - Chew-proof steel-wrapped cable

 - Three size option

 Best Self Heating Pad for Dogs: FurHaven ThermaNAP Self-Warming Pet Mat

 If you like the idea of a heating mat, but worry about electric heating pads overheating or find plugging them into an outlet inconvenient, the FurHaven ThermaNAP Self-Warming Pet Mat is an excellent alternative.
-We’re focusing on the large size, which measures a whopping 38 by 42 inches, but you can also buy it in three smaller sizes.
+We’re focusing on the medium size, which measures 36 by 24 inches, but you can also buy it in a range of other sizes.

-This mat is extremely thin and flexible, so it’s easy to place anywhere your dog needs extra warming power—on the kitchen floor, in his favorite spot on the couch, or as a top layer in his bed.
+This mat is 0.5 inches thick and flexible, so it’s easy to place anywhere your dog needs extra warming power—on the kitchen floor, in his favorite spot on the couch, or as a top layer in his bed.
 The outer layer is lightly quilted with a velvet-soft finish.
 Inside is a reflective thermal layer, which bounces your dog’s body heat back at him.

-With a price tag of $25, it’s very reasonable, considering the size, quality, and convenience.
+With a price tag of only $15, it’s very reasonable, considering the size, quality, and convenience.

 FurHaven ThermaNAP Self-Warming Pet Mat Key Features: